top of page

 3. Concluding Remarks

-What eventually turned out as a detailed Video Series on Shoreline Detection and Monitoring actually began as a research endeavor in Coastal Erosion a couple of years ago.
-But I put the project on the backburner due to lack of suitable output and storyline, other projects taking centerstage, besides a myriad of reasons.
-Only around four months ago, after weeks of material-scouring, did I finally feel confident in my ability to weave a compelling narrative on the topic of Shoreline Delineation and Monitoring.
-If I had a chance to restart this project, I would ensure that the temporal analysis would be comparable across the timelines selected - for that to happen, I'd have to have a better understanding of the Tidal System.
-Currently, I've ignored this aspect and selected imagery six months or a year apart in most workflows.
+What eventually shaped up to be an elaborate video series on Shoreline Detection and Monitoring actually began as a learning endeavor a couple of years ago.
+Having set out to write this post then, I put the assignment on hold due to lack of meaningful output and storyline, other projects taking centerstage, among a myriad of other reasons.
+Only around four months ago (~February 2024), after weeks of scouring learning resources online, did I finally feel confident in my ability to weave a compelling narrative on the topic of Shoreline monitoring, delineation and analysis.

-I do realize that it is taking me half-a-year or so to come up with new content, but I do believe that the output is qualitatively richer than before.
-That being said, it has dawned on me that I have added ONE MORE article related to Water Research.
-It was not exactly deliberate though as I had began with the intention to add a piece in the Remote Sensing category as it has been quite sometime since I did my OSINT stuff in this space - but it was meant to end up in Water Research just as well!
+Also, I do realize that it is taking me longer (six months!) to come up with new content, but I certainly find the output to be richer and more in-depth, qualitatively speaking.
+Also, It has just dawned on me that I have added ONE MORE post related to Water research😮- this was not exactly intentional as my thoughts were only devoted to adding a post in the Remote Sensing category of this website as it had been quite sometime since I did my last OSINT work in this space - but I guess it was destiny that I ended up interfacing with Water, just like a Shoreline does😊!

-I am happy that my work is being accessed by students, researchers and enthusiasts around the globe and I do try to address all queries on email and YouTube comments as soon as possible / as soon as it comes to my attention.
-Climate Change and Earth Observation are macro-level Operations problems that are close to my heart and I'll be happy to collaborate with individuals and institutes in this space trying to remedy Human response to Nature before it becomes irretrievable.
+I also feel happy and fulfilled that my work is being accessed and appreciated by students, researchers and enthusiasts around the world and I do try to address all queries shared with me over email, YouTube as soon as possible/as soon as it comes to my attention.
+Climate Change and Earth Observation are macro-level Operations problems that are close to my heart and I'll be delighted to collaborate with individuals and institutes who are trying to remedy human interactions with nature before it is too late.

-Article & Video Credits: RUS Copernicus, NASA USGS, GeographyRealm, Esri ArcGIS Pro, QGIS, ESA SNAP, ECFAS, Dr. Lucas Terres De Lima besides several other individual researchers, organizations and institutes who have contributed towards development of shoreline models.
+Article & Video Credits: RUS Copernicus, NASA USGS, GeographyRealm, Esri ArcGIS Pro, QGIS, ESA SNAP, ECFAS, Dr. Lucas Terres De Lima besides several other individual researchers, organizations and institutes who have contributed towards development of Shoreline monitoring., delineation and change analysis.

 Mapmyops I Intelloc Mapping Services